level-fi/level-layerzero/README.md

 ## BridgeController.sol
 - This contract is Bridge Controller on BNB Chain
-- Saved LVL tokens sent from BNB
+- Lock LVL tokens sent from BNB
-- Transfer LVL tokens to user if bridge request validated
+- Unlock LVL tokens to user if bridge request validated

 ## C2BridgeController.sol
 - This contract is Bridge Controller on Arbitrum